 This is an affliction facing many companies, especially those in the rapidly changing world of technology.
 The common problem in these situations is that the company is too focused on the products and solutions it offers, or the category it falls into, which holds it back from talking (or even thinking) about the higher purpose for why it exists – its vision and the ultimate impact it wants to have on those it serves.

 IBM’s “Smarter Planet” is one of our favorite (well-documented) examples of a purpose-driven brand.
-“Let’s Build a Smarter Planet” is a big idea, an agenda, a call to action.
 It paints an inspiring vision for the future that both internal and external stakeholders can get behind.
-Most importantly, while it provides a unique selling platform, it moves IBM way way past the products and services that it actually sells.
-Though the company has since moved on to ‘Cognitive,’ it still remains a benchmark in the B2B space.
+Most importantly, while it provides a unique selling platform, it moves IBM way past the products and services that it actually sells.
+Though the company has moved on from Smarter Planet, its new brand campaign “put smart to work,” is a smart evolution.
+It harnesses the same legacy purpose but further operationalizes it, aligning with modern buyers’ expectations that technology be both intelligent and executable.
+Crucially, it still succeeds where Yahoo often failed— issuing a big idea, a why that serves as a call to action.